carnivuth/2nd_brain/pages/datamining/classification/decision_trees.md

 buildTree(X left , pleft )
 let X right = selection on sdata with d >= t buildTree(X right , pright )
 ```

 ### Training set error

-number of discordance between predictions on the training set and the actual values of the attributes
+Number of discordance between predictions on the training set and the actual values of the attributes

-it's a lower bound for the error rate of the predictions
+It's a lower bound for the error rate of the predictions

 ### Test set error

-same calculus of the  [training set error](#TRAINING_SET_ERROR)
+Same calculus of the  [training set error](#training%20set%20error)

 the value is more indicative of the expected behavior